Barry Sanders: Personal life

 Sanders is a Christian.
 He and his wife, Lauren Campbell Sanders, a former news anchor for WDIV in Detroit, filed for divorce in February 2012 after 12 years of marriage.
-Sanders' brother, Byron, was the starting running back at Northwestern University and was drafted by the Chicago Bears.
+Sanders' brother, Byron, was the starting running back at Northwestern University, and would be selected by the Chicago Bears in the 9th round of the 1989 NFL draft.
 Byron was cut by the Bears two months after joining the franchise.

 Sanders has four sons: Barry J. Sanders, Nick, Nigel, and Noah; the youngest three are from his marriage to Campbell.
 When the couple divorced, Sanders requested joint custody of them, while Campbell kept their medical coverage.
-Sanders' oldest son, Barry J. Sanders, played running back for Stanford University from 2012 to 2015, and at Oklahoma State University in 2016.
-In 2022-2023, his son Nick, plays basketball for Michigan State University.
+Sanders' oldest son, Barry J. Sanders, played running back at Stanford University from 2012 to 2015, and Oklahoma State University in 2016.
+In 2022–2023, his son Nick played basketball at Michigan State University.
 In 2003, Sanders co-wrote his autobiography, Barry Sanders: Now You See Him: His Story In His Own Words, with Mark McCormick.
 He has reportedly donated to several charities, under the condition that they do not disclose his participation in any of them.

 Sanders introduced ESPN's Monday Night Football game between the Chicago Bears and the Lions on October 10, 2011.
 In April 2013, Sanders made it to the finals of the vote to be on the cover of EA Sports Madden NFL 25, which celebrated the game's 25th anniversary, by beating head coach Ron Rivera in Round One, running back Marcus Allen in Round Two, linebacker Ray Lewis in Round Three, quarterback Joe Montana in the quarter-finals, and wide receiver Jerry Rice in the semi-finals.
 In the final round, he defeated running back Adrian Peterson to become the next cover athlete, the first player to appear on the cover of Madden NFL Football more than once (he appeared in the background of the Madden NFL 2000 cover).

+In December 2024, Sanders opened a new car wash in Madison Heights, Michigan.
+On Father's Day weekend in 2025, he announced that he had suffered a heart attack the previous summer, and had a three-day hospital stay before being released after treatment.
+This led him to begin production of a documentary to educate the symptoms of cardiac arrest, especially for former athletes more tempered to ignore instances of pain, like himself.